 Find some old cardboard boxes and take them home with you.

 For tools you'll need a wire nippers, a drill, a screwdriver, a pliers, and some tape.
 Duct tape works well.
 That's it.

-If you intend to build a Double Faraday Cage, (recommended) wear some light gloves as the galvanized hardware cloth will have sharp points after cutting it.
+If you intend to build a Double Faraday Cage, (recommended) wear some light gloves, as the galvanized hardware cloth will have sharp points after cutting it.
 Remove the wire that keeps the hardware cloth in a roll.
 Cut that wire into 4" pieces.
 Now place the roll of hardware cloth inside the garbage can so the bottom of the roll rests on the bottom of the can.
 With a permanent marker, mark the edge of the mesh that comes to the very top of the garbage can.
 Take a nippers and nip the entire 5' of hardware cloth at that line.
-This next part is a pain in the butt if you don't have an assistant.
-But ... since the hardware cloth will automatically unroll into a circular position, push it to the edges of the garbage can.
+This next part is a pain in the butt if you don't have an assistant because the hardware cloth will automatically unroll into a circular position.
+Push it to the edges of the garbage can.
 There will be a slight over-lap of the mesh of about 4".
-You may have to make adjustments to ensure the mesh is touching, or at least close to the entire insides of the garbage can.
-Using the 4" wire ties, secure the two ends together.
+You may have to make adjustments to ensure the mesh is touching, or at least close to the entire inside circumference of the garbage can.
+Using the 4" wire ties, secure the two ends of the mesh together.
 One at the top, one at the bottom, one half way to the top, one in the middle, and one half way to the bottom, for a total of 5 ties.

 Because the garbage can is a bit wider at the top than it is at the bottom, you'll end up with wire mesh sticking up above the top of the garbage can on one side.
 Simply fold it down until it's flush with the top of the can.